How to Install Lattice Under a Deck

 A deck is a wonderful addition to any home.
 A deck takes you above the world.
 And this elevation is apparent when you view the deck from ground-level and see the large open area below the floorboards.
 To mask this area and give the deck a clean, unified look, there is a simple solution: lattice.
-Installing plastic or wood lattice is a low-cost refresh that you'll be able to finish in just an hour or two.
+Enclosing the bottom of your deck can keep debris out while adding privacy for usable areas below taller decks.
+Installing plastic or wood lattice as deck skirting is a low-cost refresh that you'll be able to finish in just a few hours.

 Basics of Installing Deck Lattice

 Lattice is available in either plastic or wood.
-Since both come in 4-foot heights, you can cover a deck up to that height with a single piece of lattice, add more lattice for higher decks, or cut down the lattice for lower decks.
+Since both are commonly available in 2-foot and 4-foot heights, you can cover a deck up to that height with a single piece of lattice, add more lattice for higher decks, or cut down the lattice for lower decks.

 A few solid attachment points for lattice are found on the deck.
 On top, the lattice can be fastened to the deck's rim joist or beam.
 On the sides, it can be attached to the vertical posts.
 Because horizontal support is needed for the bottom, you will need to install a two-by-four stringer from post to post.